aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/format-and-modify-named-ranges/_index.md

             // Set the font text color
             stl.font.color = Color.Red;

-            // To Set the fill color of the range, you may use ForegroundColor with
+            // To set the fill color of the range, you may use ForegroundColor with
-            // Solid Pattern setting.
+            // solid pattern setting.
             stl.foregroundColor = Color.Yellow;
             stl.pattern = BackgroundType.Solid;